proycon/python-ucto/README.md

 Installation
 ==============

- * Make sure to first install ucto itself (http://ilk.uvt.nl/ucto) and its dependencies
+ * Make sure to first install ucto itself (http://ilk.uvt.nl/ucto or from git http://github.com/proycon/ucto ) and its dependencies
+ * Install Cython if not yet available on your system: ``$ sudo apt-get cython cython3'' (Debian/Ubuntu, may differ for others)
  * For Python 3 , run:  ``$ sudo setup3.py install``
  * For Python 2 , run:  ``$ sudo setup2.py install``